 Location and Resource.
 An appropriate weather file must be specified in the subsequent screen.
 SAM is pre-loaded with a selection of weather files from the NREL NSRDB TMY3 datasets.
 The user should specify one of the five locations provided in Table 34, according to where in Texas the solar shingles are being installed.
 The map in Figure 17 indicates the delineation of the weather zones, by county.

-NOTE: It is critical that the TMY3 files be specified in the model for estimating peak demand impacts, and that the corresponding set of peak hours and relative probabilities from TRM Volume 1 Section 4 shall be used to estimate peak demand impacts.
+NOTE: It is critical that the TMY3 files are specified in the model for estimating peak demand impacts and that the corresponding set of peak hours and relative probabilities from TRM Volume 1 Section 4 shall be used to estimate peak demand impacts.

 Table 34: TMY Data File by TRM Weather Zone